Tuchdov/Snack-Classification/README.md

 The mission is to achieve the highest accuracy possible.

-In this workflow I have split the Data into 5 parts to handle: class_imbalance, feture engineering, feature selection, model selection, and tuning to achieve the best performance
+In this workflow I have split the Data into 5 parts to handle: class imbalance, feature engineering, feature selection, model selection, and tuning to achieve the best performance